dojo/web-editor/README.md

 display files with the appropriate language intellisense as well as the file is edited, changes will automatically be sent to the project to keep it updated.

-The `Editor` properties have two key properties:
+The `Editor` has two key properties:

 * `filename` - This is the name of the file in the project which the editor should be displaying.
+Changing this property will cause the widget to change the file that is currently being displayed.
 * `options` - Passed to the `monaco-editor` when it is created.
 Needs to conform to the `monaco.editor.IEditorOptions` interface.

 `Editor` is a themeable widget, with the only themeable class being `editor.base`.